BullseyeCoverage Up Contents Search

 $ covpost /proc/BullseyeCoverage.data-*

-For modules that run on embedded or remote devices, copy the files above to the host computer, then process them with covpost.
+For kernel modules that run on embedded or remote devices, copy the files above to the host computer, then process them with covpost.

 If a read error occurs on /proc/BullseyeCoverage.data-*, use the command dmesg to see additional diagnostic information.